vfarcic/devops26/manuscript/17-progressive-delivery.md

 echo $ISTIO_IP
 ```

 When we created the `istio` addon, Prometheus was installed alongside it, so the only tool left for us to add is Flagger.
-Later on we'll see why I skipped Grafana.
+Later on, we'll see why I skipped Grafana.

 ```bash
 jx create addon flagger
 ```

 You will see from the output that Istio was enabled in the production namespace (`cd-production`, `jx-rocks-production`, or whichever Namespace you're using).
-As a result, Istio will be injecting whatever it needs to the Pods running there and traffic metrics generated by the resources in that Namespace will be pulled by Prometheus.
+As a result, Istio will be injecting whatever it needs to the Pods running there, and Prometheus will pull traffic metrics generated by the resources in that Namespace.
 As you will soon see, metrics are the cornerstone of canary deployments.
 We can also see that it created an `Istio gateway` called `jx-gateway`.
-It will accept incomming external traffic and we are yet to create Istio `VirtualServices` with the rules where to forward those requests.
+It will accept incoming external traffic, and we are yet to create Istio `VirtualServices` with the rules where to forward those requests.
 Flagger will do that for us later on.

 Now, let's take a quick look at the Pods that were created through those two addons.